 - Inform the people that you intend to use as referees.

-Applications should be submitted electronically via e-mail to HR@stpaulstrust.org.uk.
+Applications should be submitted electronically via the link below to BreatheHR each advert is a separate link.

 St. Paul’s Community Development Trust is committed to promoting equal opportunities.
 The Trustees value diversity and require their staff to be fair and to avoid any form of discrimination.